I managed to read 4 books, all award winners. And from authors I have never read before. Selections from Egan, Nunez, Jacobson, and Alharthi.

-Before we get to the books, here is a photo of my kids on their first day back to school...
+Before we get to the books, here is a photo of the birthday girl, my beautiful daughter Caroline.

 Signed First Printing

 Perhaps I was Jewish in my previous life, because I do love Jewish authors, Jewish tales, and Jewish humor.
 Within this novel we meet and spend lots of time with 3 men, 2 Jewish, and 1 want-to-be.
 It is an exploration of what it means to be Jewish.
 Libor Sevcik is an elderly retired professor.
 His two students: Sam Finkler a well known philosopher, and Julian Treslove a former BBC radio announcer and non-Jew.
 After spending a mournful evening together remembering Sevcik's and Finkler's wives, Treslove embarks on his journey home while it is nearing midnight.
 This is when he is unexpectedly attacked, an anti-Semitic attack Treslove believes.
 Although Treslove is not Jewish, nor does he or his friends believe he looks Jewish.
 This begins a great internal and external journey where Treslove explores his Jewishness.
 Quirky characters.
 Hilariously funny at times.
 And very touching.
 A great solid novel!